 After coming back to Chiang Mai, I’d recommend visiting the same sites suggested for the morning.
 Many of the buildings – such as Wat Phra Singh and Wat Chedi Luang take on a different mood when floodlit in the evening.

-If you are visiting Chiang Mai with family and are looking for something to do in the evening, check out the Chiang Mai Night Safari (open daily until 11PM).
+If you are visiting Chiang Mai with family and are looking for something to do in the evening, check out the Chiang Mai Night Safari (open daily 1 to 8PM).
 The park hosts over 1,400 animals and although it was inspired by the Singapore Night Safari, the one in Chiang Mai surpasses it in area, covering over 132 hectares.
 You can book your ticket inclusive of transfers, which is more convenient as the zoo is located in the city outskirts.
 You can buy discounted tickets here.

 Day 2 – Nimmanhaemin, Wiang Kum Kam & Sunday Walking Street